Work samples

 For this piece I cut newspapers into strips of 3 different heights and rolled each to fit into the fencing.
 Starting with one torso made entirely of newspaper, I then gradually added gray felt to the rest of the torsos.

 I chose felt as it is made from matting and condensing separate fibers into one – similar to how news is, at times, shared.
-Hopefully, in the process, we don’t end up too far from the truth.
+Like in the children's game of telephone when a secret is whispered from person to person, I hope that the process we use to share news today does not lead us too far from the truth.

 newspapers*, felt, fencing, metal posts, and wood